Latte Filters

 firstUpper

-Converts a first letter of value to uppercase.
-Requires PHP extension mbstring.
+Converts the first letter to uppercase.
+Requires the mbstring PHP extension.

 {='the latte'|firstUpper} {* outputs 'The latte' *}